cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``"runnableId"``
      - Name of the *flowlet*, only required if the program type is ``flow``

-The response will be the same JSON array with additional parameters for each of the underlying JSON objects:
+The response will be the same JSON array as submitted with additional parameters for each of the underlying JSON objects:

 .. list-table::
    :widths: 20 80